sledilnik/sledilnik_social/README.md

 ### New Features

+- show only one post at the time
 - timestamps contexts
 - data context
 - social context
 - count characters for twitter with twitter-text package
 - weekly growth per town
-- show only one post at the time
+- toggle Municipalities icons show/hide
+- toggle show trend weekly growth/15d trend
+- show social and in ToClipboard

 ### Data